Liam-Frost/Parallax_frontend_UI/README.md

 ## 7. API Overview (Simplified)

 Actual paths may differ; this section describes the intended shape.
+Please see API.md for further information.

 ### 7.1 Authentication & Account